 - Check more recommendations on the map

 Turtle Cove – when you arrive at the Montauk Lighthouse, check the trail maps in the area, follow the path and go to the other side of the Lighthouse – you will arrive at Turtle Cove, a famous beach for surfing and fishing.
 It is so calm and beautiful!
 If you watch The Affair, you will remember some scenes!
 If you are following the trail I recommended above, it ends here.

 LongHouse Reserve – LongHouse Reserve is a 16-acre reserve and sculpture garden located in East Hampton featuring pieces from Buckminster Fuller, Yoko Ono and Willem de Kooning to name a few.
-LongHouse Reserve was founded by Jack Lenor Larsen, internationally known textile designer, author, and collector.
+LongHouse Reserve was founded by Jack Lenor Larsen, an internationally known textile designer, author, and collector.
 His home, LongHouse, was built as a case study to exemplify a creative approach to contemporary life.
 He believes visitors experiencing art in living spaces have a unique learning experience – more meaningful than the best media.
 LongHouse contains 13,000 square feet and 18 spaces on four levels.
 The gardens present the designed landscape as an art form and offer a diversity of sites for the sculpture installations.
 I was delighted with this place – and it reminded me of a lot of Storm King, but in a smaller proportion.
 The place is charming and I’m glad we got to know it!

-- It is open on Wednesdays and Saturdays, from April to November, tickets are $15.
+- It is open on Wednesdays and Saturdays from April to November, tickets are $15.

 Content creator and journalist in New York City.
 Here, I share lifestyle, beauty, NYC tips, thoughts, and the struggles about living in the most amazing city in the world!
 I’m not gonna pretend to be another person: I’m a Brazilian immigrant and I think this is my soul, it is part of who I am.
 I hope you enjoy my content!
 Follow me on Instagram!